By Bianca Trinidad, Class of 2021, BS in marketing and minor in journalism.

-The program began over a decade ago, but throughout the years, it has undergone several major transformations.
+The program began over two decades ago, but throughout the years, it has undergone several major transformations.
 Currently, the IA program offers three degrees: a Bachelor of Fine Arts (BFA), Master of Arts (MA) and Master of Fine Arts (MFA) — with the MA and MFA programs designed for students who are either starting or continuing interior architecture for their postgraduate studies.

 “This is my thirteenth year in this program,” explained Nadia Volchansky, Assistant Professor of Interior Architecture at the Corcoran.
 “And since I’ve joined, the Interior Architecture program has gone through significant improvements.
 We have students placed in great firms throughout the world.”